With help from Axia PR, you can use these tips to increase your own profitability

 9. Make sure your company social media accounts are used only for company communication.
 Create a thorough social media policy for your business to avoid offensive or misguided posts.

 10. Hire a PR firm to help you.
 At Axia, we can help you implement innovative social media campaigns that get results.
-For more information, contact us today or download our free e-book The Essential Social Media Management Guide.
+For more information, contact us today or download our e-book The Essential Social Media Management Guide.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.